sunfounder/fusion-hat/docs/source/hardware/interfaces.rst

   :align: center

-**Power Port**
+**Battery Port**
     * 6.0V-8.4V XH2.54 3pin power input.
     * Powering the Raspberry Pi and Fusion HAT+ at the same time.

 **Power Switch**
     * Turn on/off the power of the Fusion HAT+.

-**Type-C Charge Port**
+**Type-C Charging Port**
     * Insert the Type-C cable to charge the battery.
-    * At the same time, the charging indicator lights up in red color.
-    * When the battery is fully charged, the charging indicator turns off.
+    * During charging, the corresponding battery indicator light will flash.
-    * If the USB cable is still plugged in about 4 hours after it is fully charged, the charging indicator will blink to prompt.
+    * It takes approximately 2 hours to fully charge.
+Once fully charged, if the Fusion HAT is powered on, both battery indicator lights will stay on continuously.
+If the Fusion HAT is powered off, both battery indicator lights will turn off.

 **Digital Pin**
-    * 4-channel digital pins, D0-D3.
+    * 4-channel digital pins, 17, 4, 27, 22.
     * Pin: :ref:`fh_pin_v0_digital`.
     * API: :class:`fusion_hat.pin.Pin`.